Steerlab/luciole/api/README.md

 }
 ```

 Then [run the CLI](#run-the-cli) to transpile every files of `test/cy/` to JavaScript files.
-After that, you can simply open Cypress and check your tests in `e2e/luciole/`.
+After that, you can simply open Cypress and check that your test `e2e/luciole/example.cy.js` runs correctly.

 ```sh
 yarn luciole transpile <project-path>
 yarn cypress open
 ```

-More test examples are available in [api/test/cy](api/test/cy).
+More test examples are available at [api/test/cy](api/test/cy).

 ## More about the API